 And if that’s not enough incentive, in 2020, IBM reported the average cost of a data breach was a massive $8.64 million in the United States.
-Not taking steps to protect yourself and your business from cyber threats could end up costing you more than you realize!
+You need to take steps to protect yourself and your business or cyber threats could end up costing you more than you realize!

 Common cyber threats to be aware of

 Here’s a quick breakdown of common cyber threats and how they can impact your business.

 A virus is a code or program that infects your computer or mobile device and then replicates itself, infecting not only your devices but your network or other computers you’re connected to.

 This is often downloaded along with free tools or pirated media and installed without your knowledge.
 It can result in your device passing information to unknown sources or displaying unwanted ads.

 If you end up having ransomware, your computer, servers, databases,or drives may be locked out until you pay to be let back in.